godliver/godliver.github.io/_teaching/Twente_teaching.md

 Research methods <br>

 ## Bachelors courses <br>
-### Bsc in Computer Engineering, Bsc in Electrical Engineering as well as Diplomas in this field. <br>
+### Bsc in Computer Engineering, Bsc in Electrical Engineering as well as Diplomas in these field. <br>
 Artificial Intelligence <br>
 Systems programming (Unix Environment) <br>
 Data Structures and Algorithms <br>